 Equity Resources

-As issues surrounding advancing racial equity take center stage in the national conversation, we at the Chamber are committed to being part of the solution.
-We’re working on a number of initiatives both inside our organization and as part of the greater Greensboro community.
+As issues surrounding advancing racial equity have taken center stage in the national conversation, we at the Chamber are committed to being part of the solution.
+We continue to work on initiatives, both inside our organization and as part of the greater Greensboro community.

-- We are compiling resources on this page to help educate our community about systemic racism and the experiences of Black individuals.
-If you know of a resource that is not listed, please email hwest@greensboro.org.
+- We are compiling resources on this page to help educate our community about racial barriers and the experiences of Black individuals.

-- An internal committee is leading ongoing diversity and inclusion training for Chamber employees.
+- An internal committee is leading ongoing training for Chamber employees.

 - We are working with local and state governmental officials on direct policy solutions for our community.